lemire/FastPFor/README.md

 It builds under

 *  clang++ 3.2 (LLVM 3.2) or better,
-*  Intel icpc (ICC) 13.0.1 or better
+*  Intel icpc (ICC) 13.0.1 or better,
+*  Microsoft VS 2012 or better,
 * and GNU GCC 4.7 or better.

-The code was tested under Linux and MacOS.
+The code was tested under Windows, Linux and MacOS.

 Other compilers (e.g., Microsoft) are NOT supported right now: please help us make the code more portable.